lambda-11235/markovs_passwords/README.md

 I use a Markov chain of word frequencies based of off the $n$ characters before them.
 The lower $n$ is the more unrecognizable a character is.
 If $n$ is too high the algorithm simply chooses dictionary words.

+The program thus needs a dictionary file as input, and could theoretically work on multiple languages.